AZM999/pre-task_LFX_Wasmedge-piper/README.md

 # Pre-Tasks for LFX Mentorship project " Support piper as a new backend of the WASI-NN WasmEdge plugin"

-This repo contains the record of pre-qualifying task for the LFX Mentorship project.
+This repo contains the record of pre-qualifying task for the LFX Mentorship project under WasmEdge project.
-I am using Debian 12 Bookworm
+I am currently using Debian 12 Bookworm

 ``` Static hostname: debian
        Icon name: computer-laptop